gkwa/manyeast/remove-tracking-id-from-links/remove-tracking-id-from-links.md

 Be cautious not to remove parameters that might be necessary for the page to function correctly.
 If you're unsure about a parameter, it's better to keep it.

+In your report, proivde the original url as documentation for what we've changed.
+This url should be in code fences to prevent it from being cleaned since we're documenting what would be removed.

-After cleaning the URL, provide the minimal URL that should still render the intended page but do not wrap the url in code blocks.
-This way the url will be clickable.
+After cleaning the URL, provide the minimal URL that should still render the intended page but do not wrap this cleaned url in code blocks.
+This way the cleaned url will be clickable.

 Then, explain what changes you made and why.